Reducing Barriers to Mental Health Care With Integrated Youth Services

 Looking Ahead

-Foundry continues to expand youth service offerings across British Columbia by developing sixteen new Foundry centres and expanding virtual service offerings.
-Foundry projects that by 2030, the network will support up to 200,000 yearly visits from 40,000 young people across BC.
-Through ongoing growth, Foundry aims to increase access to coordinated health, mental health, and substance use services for young people and their families.
+Foundry continues to expand youth service offerings across British Columbia.
+We are developing sixteen new Foundry centres and expanding virtual service offerings.
+By 2030, we project that Foundry centres will support up to 200,000 yearly visits from 40,000 young people across BC.
+Foundry's mission continues to guide this growth, as we work to increase access to coordinated health, mental health, and social services for young people and their families.